keywordsalad/thisfieldwas.green/site/_posts/2022-03-15-embracing-nondeterminism-part-1.md

 ```
 :::

+> See the [functor laws definition]({{code_repo}}/src/test/scala/green/thisfieldwas/embracingnondeterminism/typeclasses/FunctorLaws.scala) and its implementations for the [Option]({{code_repo}}/src/test/scala/green/thisfieldwas/embracingnondeterminism/effects/OptionSpec.scala), [Either]({{code_repo}}/src/test/scala/green/thisfieldwas/embracingnondeterminism/effects/EitherSpec.scala), and [List]({{code_repo}}/src/test/scala/green/thisfieldwas/embracingnondeterminism/effects/ListSpec.scala) functors.

-These laws assert that functors preserve the behavior of functions `f` and `g` as if they were applied in sequence and also if they were composed independent of `map`.
+These laws assert that functors preserve the behavior of functions `f` and `g` as if they were composed and also applied in sequence independent of `map`.
 Functors thus _compose functional effects_ because this property of composition is retained within the context of their effects.
+The seam introduced by `map` creates a hard delineation between any context's complexity of effects and the business logic of pure functions `f` and `g`.

-Because of this rigorous definition, functors as a design pattern represent a concept that _transcends_ codebases and languages.
+> Functors may be universally regarded as a _context of effects_.
+Because `map` is rigorously defined, the operation is ideally and _provably_ the same regardless of specific context.
+This means that functors as a design pattern represent a concept that _transcends_ codebases and languages.
 In contrast, design patterns as they are realized in object-oriented programming form idioms that must be relearned between codebases written even in the same language.

-Functors may be universally regarded as a _context of effects_.
-What this means is that ideally, and _provably_, `map` is the same regardless of specific context.

 ## Building upon functors